-FACTBOX-Back to pubs, gyms and movies: plotting the return to normal | Health
+FACTBOX-Back to pubs, gyms and movies: Plotting the return to normal | Health

 COLOMBIA Colombia on June 3 approved reopening most large events like concerts and sports matches with 25% capacity for cities where intensive care units occupancy rates are below 85%.

-France ended a national night-time curfew on June 20, 10 days earlier than initially scheduled, while face masks will soon no longer be required outdoors.
+France ended a national night-time curfew on June 20, while face masks will soon no longer be required outdoors.
 Nightclubs can re-open from July 9.

 On June 9, France fully reopened its cafes, bars, and restaurants.
 Sports halls, spas, swimming pools, and casinos also resumed operation.
 Shops, museums, cinemas and theatres reopened on May 19.

-GERMANY Germany eased restrictions on those fully vaccinated or recovered from the virus from May 9, lifting curfews and quarantine rules as well as the obligation to provide a negative test result to visit a hairdresser, a zoo or to go shopping.
+GERMANY Germany eased restrictions on those fully vaccinated or recovered from COVID-19 from May 9, lifting curfews and quarantine rules as well as the obligation to provide a negative test result to visit a hairdresser, a zoo or to go shopping.

 Since May 12, travellers have been able to enter the country without the need to quarantine, except those arriving from risk areas.
 General travel warning for risk regions that have a seven-day coronavirus incidence of below 200 will be lifted starting July 1.